-- Taste and adjust the seasoning before adding the rice.
+- Taste and adjust the seasoning.
 It should be slightly too salty at this stage to make sure the rice is seasoned once cooked.

-- Once you are happy with the seasoning add the rice over the top of everything in the pan.
+- Once you are happy with the seasoning, stir in the tin of chickpeas then add the rice over the top of everything in the pan.
 Don’t mix the rice into the other ingredients just layer the rice over.
 Add more water so that the water level is around 2cm above the rice then cover the pan and let the rice cook for 10 minutes.

 - Uncover the pan.
 The rice should be partially cooked and the water level should be below the level of the rice.
 Using a wooden spoon gently pull the rice away from the edges of the pan and create a small mound.
 Using the handle of the spoon create holes in the rice down to the liquid below to let the steam rise and fully cook the rice.